martin-marek/batch-size/finetuning/README.md

 ## Sweeps

 We performed our main experiments using Weights & Biases sweeps.
-The config files for each sweep can be found in the (runs)[runs] directory.
+The config files for each sweep can be found in the [runs](runs) directory.